 Managers, Senior Leadership and Board of Directors:

-We established a governance structure for CR oversight, which created a regular vehicle for input from the company’s top leadership (quarterly) and the board of directors (via the Nominating and Governance Committee, annually and as needed) on our CR strategy and performance outcomes.
+We established a governance structure for CR oversight, which created a regular vehicle for input from the company’s top leadership (quarterly) and the board of directors (via the Nominating and Governance Committee (opens new window), annually and as needed) on our CR strategy and performance outcomes.

 We engage Voya Financial leaders across the company to help integrate and drive our corporate responsibility strategy into business operations with involvement in our materiality analysis as well as meetings and calls as needed.
 Please see our Materiality page for a full discussion of how we involved leaders to impact the outcome of that analysis.
 General conversations include department leaders, mid-level managers and others who have purview over high impact areas that are prioritized in the current sustainability strategy and include discussions of the business case for integrating corporate responsibility, CR-related risk management, CR-related opportunities for product and service development, prioritization of CR projects and innovative ways to make a positive impact.
 Their work supporting enterprise-wide CR initiatives complements the employee-driven, local site employee-led teams such as the OGG teams.